lsmon/json/NOTES.md

 8 **Performance Improvement:** `std::string_view` does not own the string data it points to; it merely provides a view into the data of some other string, like a `std::string` or a character array.
-This means that using `std::string_view` can avoid unnecessary copies and allocations, potentially improving performance, especially in scenarios where you're frequently creating and destroying temporary `std::string` objects for validation purposes.
+This means that using `std::string_view` can avoid unnecessary copies and allocations, potentially improving performance, especially in scenarios whereEquals you're frequently creating and destroying temporary `std::string` objects for validation purposes.

 ### Semantic Changes